Categories

 Now that we know the possible penalties, you might be wondering how likely you are to actually face them.

 The prosecutor’s in the Pinellas County State Attorney’s Office take DUI’s seriously.
 We have found that a proactive approach often results in favorable, non-incarcerative outcomes.
 For this reason, after retaining our office, our highly experienced DWI defense team will likely give you “homework assignments.”
 These tasks are custom-tailored to the facts and circumstances of your individual case and designed to make you look good in the eyes of the judge and prosecutor.
-It’s crucial that if you’ve been arrested for driving under the influence, that you retain a DUI lawyer in Clearwater at Russo, Pelletier & Sullivan to help defend you and understand your rights.
+It’s crucial that if you’ve been arrested for driving under the influence, that you retain a DUI lawyer in Clearwater at The Law Office of Timothy Sullivan to help defend you and understand your rights.

 In some cases, we may be able to help reduce your charges to reckless driving, which carries a less severe penalty.
-If you’re facing a DUI arrest, contact Russo, Pelletier & Sullivan Clearwater today.
+If you’re facing a DUI arrest, contact The Law Office of Timothy Sullivan Clearwater today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.